Andonome/stories/effect_summaries.md

 Fate gains unnatural properties.

-0. The next time the target rolls doubles on the dice (two of the same number), they gain a +1 to that Skill (not cumulative with other Fate spells).
+0. The next time the target uses any Skill, gains +1 to it whenever the dice roll an even number.
-1. The next time the target uses any Skill, they gain a +1 to that Skill, which remains as long as the spell.
+1. The next time the target uses any Skill, gains +1 to it (not cumulative with the above).
 1. All MP in the area flock to the target (and none other until their MP is full).
+At the end of the interval, they regenerate MP, and anything else which stores MP regains mana only if the target regenerates fully.
 1. The next encounter with a creature is ignored (bandits, traders, woodspies - all gone).
 1. Target gets +1 to any 4 rolls (because the Potency is 4).
+The bonuses must be declared before rolling.
 This is cumulative with other Fate spells.

 ## Big